 The slugs and snails will find the sharp edges of the eggshells such an impenetrable barrier they'll abandon their quest.

 Be careful, though, as the scent of rotten eggs could potentially attract scavengers like rodents instead.

 3. Eggshells Seed Starting Pots

 Instead of plastic seed-starting pots, why not use eggshells where they can just be planted along with the seedling.
 No more worries over having to disturb the roots of the plants or even destroying them.

-If you find this a great plan on your own seed-starting projects, you'll have to sanitize them first by either pouring hot water over the shells.
+If you find this a great plan for your own seed-starting projects, you'll have to sanitize them first by pouring hot water over the shells.
 They can also be allowed to dry under the sun to save on utility costs.